 Research by Dr Elisabeth Adams, Managing Director of Aquarius Population Health, contributed to the O’Neill Review on antimicrobial resistance published today.

 The Review, titled “Tackling Drug-Resistant Infections Globally: final report and recommendations” discusses areas crucial in the global strategy against antimicrobial resistance.
 The review mentions rapid tests as one of the most important diagnostic tools in selecting appropriate and effective antibiotic therapy for patients.

 Three of the Aquarius team have recently co-authored an article on the rapid detection of respiratory viruses in a hospital paediatric ward.
 The article, entitled “Performance of a novel point-of-care molecular assay for the detection of Influenza A, B, and Respiratory Syncytial Virus”, can be found in the Journal of Clinical Microbiology, online first.

 On 7 November, the WHO announced that Sierra Leone was officially ‘Ebola-free’.
 Guinea will not be so lucky.
 As of today, it is now a certainty that Guinea’s fight against Ebola will continue into its third year.

 This is because of the way the WHO decides that a country is Ebola-free.
 The international health body’s policy is to count 42 days – twice the maximum incubation period of the virus – from when the last patient to receive treatment is confirmed either Ebola-negative or safely buried.
-There was still one patient being treated for Ebola yesterday (11 November), and even if that patient were confirmed negative today, adding 42 days takes us to 24 December 2015, exactly 2 years since the beginning of the outbreak.
+There was still one patient being treated for Ebola as of 11 November, and even if that patient were confirmed negative, adding 42 days takes us to 24 December 2015, exactly 2 years since the beginning of the outbreak.